Getting rid of doggie bad breath

 In most cases, gingivitis is the cause of bad doggie breath.
 Yes, the very same ailment that dentists and mouthwash ads warn people about can plague your pup.
 Gingivitis is a mild gum disease that can cause redness and swelling of the gums, tooth abscesses, and even heart problems.
 If you don’t brush Rover’s teeth regularly, he could be at risk for these ailments, and you could risk nasty breath when he gives you a smooch.

-Prevent gingivitis and plaque and tartar buildup in your dog’s mouth by brushing his teeth at least twice a week, and preferably once a day.
-You’ll need to use toothpaste made for dogs (human toothpaste is poisonous to pups) and brush all surfaces properly.
-When in doubt, talk to your veterinarian and have him demonstrate how to brush your dog’s teeth.
+Prevent gingivitis, plaque, and tartar buildup in your dog’s mouth by brushing his teeth at least twice a week, and preferably once a day.
+You’ll need to use toothpaste made for dogs (do not use human toothpaste – it’s harmful to pups) and brush all surfaces properly.
+When in doubt, talk to your veterinarian or veterinary technician and have them demonstrate how to brush your dog’s teeth.